 The crime: It turns out that Dom has an estranged brother Jakob (Cena) who is also a super agent, having turned on Mr. Nobody a while back.
-His search for a multi-part device called Ares that can hack into any weapons system.
-It's also revealed that Han is in fact alive, having worked with Mr. Nobody all of these years to fake his death but to also protect one part of Ares, a girl named Elle's whose DNA is needed to complete the device.
+His crew searches for a multi-part device called Ares that can hack into any weapons system.
+It's also revealed that Han is in fact alive, having worked with Mr. Nobody all of these years to fake his death but to also protect one part of Ares, a girl named Elle whose DNA is needed to complete the device.

 The tech: The Ares device is even more nonsensical than the usual MacGuffin because its many parts just creates a MacGuffin turducken and who needs that?
 But also, with all the advancements made, the best one used in the film is rather low-tech: magnets!